goodnessemmanuel/hublocker/README.md

 ## About the Project
-![Project Name Screen Shot](images/project_screenshot.png) This application searches for a location locker given an input (i.e. state or city) from a user and show all lockers at that location.
+![Project Name Screen Shot](images/project_screenshot.png) This application searches for a location locker given an input (i.e. state or city) from a user and show all the lockers at that location.

 ### Technologies used
  ##### Server Side